expo/dev-plugins/README.md

   - Credit: Originally contributed by [dannyBies](https://github.com/dannyBies)

+## Contributions

+Due to the current bandwidth limitations of our team, we are unable to accept new plugin pull requests in this repository.
+We recommend developers to create and maintain their plugins in their own npm accounts.

+However, we understand the value of community contributions and would love to showcase your work.
+This repository serves as a gallery for awesome plugins.
+If you have created a plugin and would like to share it with the community, you are welcome to submit a pull request to introduce your plugin in this README.

+When submitting a pull request, please include the following:

+- Name of the plugin
+- Brief description of what the plugin does
+- Link to the plugin's repository

+We appreciate your understanding and look forward to your contributions!

 ## Example App

 The [example app](/apps/example) is an [Expo Router](https://docs.expo.dev/routing/introduction/) app that provides test cases for plugins